New Grading Model Overview- Updated

 Your honesty is protected

-When you explain your learning live to your teacher, no one can question whether the work was yours.
-You proved it yourself.
+When you explain your learning live in your scheduled meeting, no one can question whether the work was yours.

 [*]